Chapter 11 & Subchapter V Bankruptcy in New York

-Chapter 11 of the Bankruptcy Code is the reorganization chapter.
+Chapter 11 of the Bankruptcy Code (11 U.S.C. §§ 1101–1195) is the reorganization chapter.
 Unlike Chapter 7, which liquidates the debtor, Chapter 11 keeps the business running while it restructures debt, rejects unprofitable contracts and leases, and negotiates a plan of reorganization with its creditors.
-We represent small and mid-sized New York businesses through traditional Chapter 11 and the streamlined Subchapter V process, and we file Chapter 11 for individual debtors whose debts exceed the Chapter 13 limits.
+Our firm represents small and mid-sized New York businesses through both traditional Chapter 11 and the streamlined Subchapter V process, and we file Chapter 11 for individual debtors whose debts exceed the Chapter 13 limits.
+This page is our central guide to reorganization; for liquidation see our Chapter 7 page, for wage-earner repayment plans see Chapter 13, and for a broader overview of company filings see business bankruptcy.

 Subchapter V — Small Business Reorganization

-Subchapter V is a 2019 amendment that made Chapter 11 actually workable for small businesses.
+Subchapter V, added by the Small Business Reorganization Act of 2019 (effective February 2020), made Chapter 11 actually workable for small businesses.
 The mechanics that matter:

 • No creditors' committee by default.
-One of the cost drivers of traditional Chapter 11 is the unsecured creditors' committee.
-Subchapter V dispenses with it.
+A major cost driver of traditional Chapter 11 is the unsecured creditors' committee.
+Subchapter V dispenses with it unless the court orders otherwise for cause.

 • No competing plans.
-Only the debtor can file a plan, eliminating the cost and uncertainty of competing creditor plans.
+Only the debtor may file a plan, eliminating the cost and uncertainty of creditor-sponsored plans.

 • No absolute priority rule.
 Equity owners can retain their interest even if unsecured creditors are not paid in full — provided the plan commits projected disposable income for three to five years.

 • Standing Subchapter V trustee.
-A trustee is appointed to facilitate plan negotiation rather than displace management.
+A trustee is appointed to facilitate plan negotiation rather than to displace management; the debtor remains a debtor in possession.

-For most New York small businesses with debts under the Subchapter V cap, Subchapter V is the better choice than traditional Chapter 11.
+For most New York small businesses with debts under the current cap, Subchapter V is the better choice than traditional Chapter 11.
 The cost difference is substantial.
+Specialized industries often reorganize this way — see our pages on NYC restaurant bankruptcy, retail business bankruptcy, and taxi medallion debt.

 Traditional Chapter 11

-Larger or more complex cases proceed as traditional Chapter 11 cases.
-Traditional Chapter 11 offers tools Subchapter V does not:
+Larger or more complex cases — and businesses over the Subchapter V debt cap — proceed as traditional Chapter 11 cases, which offer tools Subchapter V does not:

 • Debtor-in-possession financing.
-Court-approved post-petition loans, often with priming-lien status, used to bridge operations through reorganization.
+Court-approved post-petition loans under section 364, often with priming-lien status, used to bridge operations through reorganization.

 • Sale of assets free and clear under section 363.
-A bankruptcy sale free of pre-existing liens, claims, and interests, with court-approved bid procedures and stalking-horse arrangements.
+A bankruptcy sale free of pre-existing liens, claims, and interests, with court-approved bid procedures and stalking-horse arrangements — a process the SDNY handles routinely.

 • Rejection of executory contracts and leases.
 Available in Subchapter V too, but more commonly deployed in traditional cases.

 • Cramdown of secured creditors.
-Confirmation over the dissent of a secured class, provided the plan satisfies the cramdown requirements.
+Confirmation over the dissent of a secured class, provided the plan satisfies the section 1129(b) cramdown requirements.

 Common Triggers for a Chapter 11 Filing

-• A scheduled foreclosure sale of business real estate.
+• A scheduled foreclosure sale of business real estate — the automatic stay halts the sale on filing.

 • A bank that has declared default and is sweeping the deposit accounts.